DeeshanSharma/eslintrc-generator/README.md

    npm i eslintrc-generator -g
    ```

    > _**Note:** Global installation is not possible with yarn v2 as far as I know, (please guide me if I am wrong).
 If you are using yarn v1 then use `yarn global add eslintrc-generator`.
-But I recommend using the global method_
+And I recommend using the global method_

 1. Per project installation